A trip to Varvakios is not for the faint of heart! But this is the best market in Athens - you don't want to miss it.

 As it turns out, I think the Fairmont was the perfect choice and a little bit of that musical magic is still felt in the halls today.
 The four adjoining rooms of the Bed-In (now configured as one large suite) were used to record Give Peace A Chance and played host to likes of Timothy Leary, Allen Ginsberg, and dozens of other visitors.

 Would I be a hot mess or show artistic finesse?
+At Painterly Pottery I discovered one of the best things to do in Saginaw MI.

 It's not very often as adults that we have a chance to do something fun and creative and not be afraid to make a mess of things.
 I was tense and anxious when I first arrived at Painterly Pottery in Saginaw, Michigan.
 I was concerned any artistic efforts on my part would look amateurish, worried that anything I'd create would be a second rate version of what I really wanted to make.
+Turns out all my anxiety was unwarranted and I soon discovered one of the best things to do in Saginaw MI.